chipweinberger/flutter_quick_video_encoder/README.md

 ## No Dependencies

 FlutterQuickVideoEncoder has zero dependencies besides Flutter, Android, iOS, and MacOS themselves.
+No FFMPEG.

+## For encoding raw RGB pixels

+Unlike the [video_compress](https://pub.dev/packages/video_compress) package, this package takes raw rgb pixel buffers as input, not video files.

 ## ⭐ Stars ⭐